home-assistant-tutorials/05.toggle-card-with-shadow-dom/README.md

 * how to encapsulate the CSS into a shadow dom
 * how to reduce BEM to EM methodology
+* how to handle repeated calls of setConfig in the configuration editor

 ## Goal